daedalus-s/SelfieLessActs/README.md

 - Users Container (runs on Users EC2 instance)
 - AWS Application Load Balancer (performs path-based load balancing)

-## Setup and Installation

-(Add instructions for setting up the project, including AWS configuration, Docker setup, and any necessary dependencies)

-## Usage

-(Provide instructions on how to run and use the application, including any command-line instructions or configuration steps)

 ## Testing

 The project includes various test scenarios to ensure proper functioning of the orchestrator engine, including: